rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-05-20_marimo_notebook.md

 ## Marimo for interactive content on a static website

 It is possible to embed Marimo notebook exports into MKDocs pages.
-These exports are [WASM applications](https://en.wikipedia.org/wiki/WebAssembly) that can be used to provide embeded interactive applicaitons.
+These exports are [WASM applications](https://en.wikipedia.org/wiki/WebAssembly) that can be used to provide embeded interactive applications.

 Export the notebook with: `marimo export html-wasm ./marimo/hello_world.py -o ./docs/marimo-demo`